Witness Truth Teller Sacred Space Holder Spiritual Midwife

 Lao Tzu

 I love to learn and grow.
 That has been, and continues to be, a consistent part of my life's path.
-I've been lucky enough to work in a variety of industries and settings, live in a number of places, and explore different interests on my journey through life.
+I have worked in a variety of industries and settings, lived in a number of different places, and have explored an array of interests on this journey through life.
+Each experience bringing with it a series of contemplations.

-In 2016, I became independently licensed and opened my own psychology practice.
+In 2016, I became independently licensed and opened my own psychology practice, working predominately with dissociation and the impacts of childhood trauma and neglect.

 In 2024 I entered menopause.
 With this as a catalyst, I prioritized healthy aging and overall quality of life.
-I deactivated my psychology license and now work as a guide and facilitator, rather than as a psychologist.
+I deactivated my psychology license and now work as a guide, mentor, and facilitator rather than as a psychologist.
 This means

 I now offer a non-pathologizing approach to self-understanding and transition.